JustZakary/yellow_pages_scraper/readme.md

 # yellow_pages_scraper

-`yellow_pages_scraper` is a web scraper that uses [Puppeteer](https://www.npmjs.com/package/puppeteer) to gather information from yellowpages.ca by phone number
+`yellow_pages_scraper` is a web scraper that uses [Puppeteer](https://www.npmjs.com/package/puppeteer) to gather information from yellowpages.ca by phone number.

+## Notes

+- If there is multiple results for the phone number it will only return the first result.

 ## Getting Started